-Professor Vincent was awarded the Chairs’ Core Course Teaching Award in 2000 and the Sidney J. Levy Teaching Award in 2001, 2003, and 2007.
+Professor Vincent was awarded the Faculty Impact Award in 2017; Chairs’ Core Course Teaching Award in 2000; and the Sidney J. Levy Teaching Award in 2001, 2003, and 2007.
 She received an MBA in Accounting and Finance from Kellogg and a PhD in Accounting from Northwestern University.

 **This course was formerly known as FINC-934-0**

 Students enrolled in this sequence of courses will manage a portion of the Kellogg School's endowment.
 The courses will combine investment theory with exposure to leading practitioners.
 Students will rotate across roles of industry analysts, hedge fund fund-of-funds managers, traders, quantitative analysts, and portfolio managers.
 Students must take three of the four AMP courses: FINC-456, FINC-457, FINC-458, or FINC-459.